 This B.C. law is designed to ensure you agree your teen is ready for the responsibility of driving before they're allowed to apply for a licence.
 Your consent also confirms your commitment to ensure your teen receives sufficient safe driving practice.

-Requiring all forms completed away from a driver licensing office to be witnessed by an adult non-family member, along with requiring witness contact information, discourages fraudulent parental consent applications.
+Requiring all forms that are not completed at a driver licensing office to be witnessed by an adult, non-family member, along with requiring witness contact information, discourages fraudulent parental consent applications.

 B.C.'s anti-fraud laws also discourage fraudulent applications.
 There are consequences for making a false application.